DerBrunoIR/CourseGraph/README.md

 <!-- TOC --><a name="introduction"></a>
 # Introduction
-In this project, I measured the usefulness of [university](https://moseskonto.tu-berlin.de/moses/modultransfersystem/studiengaenge/anzeigen.html?studiengang=31&mkg=24544&semester=73) courses by counting the number of depending courses.
+In this project, I assessed the usefulness of university courses by analyzing the number of dependent courses.
+This approach provides valuable insights for students when selecting their courses.
+The dependency graph constructed for this analysis includes all computer science courses offered at TU Berlin as of August 31, 2024.
+Scripts used to collect the course data are available in this repository.
-This knowledge could prove useful to anybody choosing university courses.
-The constructed dependency graph contains all TU Berlin computer science courses available on `31.8.24`.
-Scripts for collecting course data can be found in this repository.
-However, course descriptions are ambiguous.
-This got resolved by my individual interpretation of the given requirement description.

-The results for the computer science program indicate that courses from certain areas are more often required than others.
+It is important to note that course descriptions can be ambiguous.
+To address this, I interpreted the given requirement descriptions on an individual basis.
+The results of the analysis indicate that courses from certain areas are prerequisites for a larger number of subsequent courses than others.
+Detailed findings are presented in the sections below.
-You can see all results below.

 *Module is synonym for course*.